-3. As patients are going to sleep, I tell them that they’re on the beach with that drink in hand and bid them sweet dreams.
+3. As patients are going to sleep, tell them that they’re on the beach with that drink in hand and bid them sweet dreams.

-How to Choose Conversation Starters
+How To Choose Conversation Starters

 Don’t make things up.
 Whether you’re networking or on a date trying to make small talk and really want to come across strong, don’t say something just because you think it’ll impress someone.
 It’s the worst way to start a conversation and often will end badly.